AndroidArena/Basic-machine-Learning/README.md

 10. evaluate Model using RMSE and Furthur Cross-validation.
 11. Finally, choose the Random forest model to further predict test_set
 12. Save model  using joblib

+For Any suggestion kindly update your .py within this branch.
+- Thank You